gonka-ai/gonka-openai/python/README.md

 client = GonkaOpenAI(
     api_key="mock-api-key",
-    # No need to provide private_key, it will be read from environment
+    # No need to provide private_key or endpoints, it will be read from environment
 )

 # Use normally